openctx/openctx-node/README.md

 DCP is most beneficial in large service oriented architectures.
-Each request has some associated metadata, and we want to make sure that data propagates througout the call graph that service the root request.
+Each request has some associated metadata, and we want to make sure that data propagates througout the call graph that services the root request.

-The `Context` object in this library stores that stores context, including serializable distributed context, called baggage.
-It's intended to be implemented into RPC libraries.
-RPC transport libraries are responsable for marshaling baggage on and off the wire.
+The `Context` object in this library stores this serializable distributed context, called baggage.
+It's intended to be implemented into RPC libraries, which are responsible for marshaling baggage on and off the wire.

 OpenCtx supports "joining".
 Both requests and responses can carry baggage.
 Joining a response context with the context in hand carries the baggage forward